Jude-Everitt/multinational-retail-data-centralisation377/README.md

 # Multinational Retail Data Centralisation
-The MRDC project is a project where a company's sales data is spread across different data sources and each data sourrcee is extracted, cleaned and stored in a database I created for easier and more accesable analysis.
+The MRDC project is a project where a company's sales data is spread across different data sources and each data source is extracted, cleaned and stored in a database I created for easier and more accesable analysis.

 ## Table Of Contents